W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

-However in the general case the question of the evaluation of such integrals remains a very important yet unsolved problem, often referred to as the \textit{Mukhin-Varchenko conjecture}~\cite{MuVa}.
-More precisely, it is conjectured in this article from 2000 that under specific assumptions made on the weights $\alpha_1,$ $\alpha_2$, stemming from representation theory of $\g$, it is possible to express the corresponding $\mathfrak{g}$-Selberg integral as a ratio of Gamma functions.
+However in general the question of the evaluation of such integrals remains a very important yet unsolved problem, often called the \textit{Mukhin-Varchenko conjecture}~\cite{MuVa}.
+More precisely, it is conjectured in~\cite{MuVa} that under specific assumptions made on $\alpha_1$ and $\alpha_2$, stemming from representation theory of $\g$, the corresponding $\mathfrak{g}$-Selberg integral can be expressed as a ratio of Gamma functions.

-A first answer to the Mukhin-Varchenko conjecture was brought a few years later in 2003~\cite{TaVa} where the case $\g=\sl_3$ was solved.
+A first answer to the Mukhin-Varchenko conjecture was brought a few years later~\cite{TaVa} where the case $\g=\sl_3$ was solved.
 This result was then extended in 2006 by Warnaar~\cite{War_Sel}, where a formula describing $\mathfrak{g}$-Selberg integrals was unveiled in the case where the underlying Lie algebra was of the form $\g=A_n$.
 To this end the author relied on the theory of symmetric functions and more precisely Macdonald polynomials.

-However and apart from very specific cases, there are no known results in the case where the Lie algebra under consideration is not of type $A$ (that is $\sl_n$), and the question of providing explicit expressions or at least integrability results for $\g$-Selberg integrals is still an open one.
+However and apart from very specific cases such as the one considered in~\cite{MT} (derived directly from the usual Selberg integral), there are no known results when the Lie algebra under consideration is not of type $A$ (that is $\sl_n$), and the question of providing explicit expressions or at least integrability results for $\g$-Selberg integrals is still an open one.